Arrange Act Assert

 The learning loop

 At University Press, when we migrated services onto a new platform, we treated each service as a bet.
-We expected some of our assumptions to be wrong.
+We expected some assumptions to be wrong.
 The point was not to be right the first time.
 It was to make being wrong early cheap.

 One team discovered that their networking assumptions were off.
 Another found that the deployment configuration needed to be more flexible than anyone had anticipated.
 Those were not failures.
 That was the loop working.